jonathanlermitage/tikione-steam-cleaner/README.md

 **Information about Sourceforge**: up to version 2.4.6, TikiOne Steam Cleaner was hosted on SourceForge.
 I have decided to leave this website to prefer GitHub.

 ## Build, test and package

+TikiOne Steam Cleaner is built with [NetBeans](http://netbeans.org) and the latest version of Oracle JDK8.

 To build the project: